heartworm/FacebookLearner/README.md

 basically disregards previous message context, but mannerisms of each person (anonymized) are captured fairly well.
 Chat participation rates are also fairly faithfully reflected.
 ![Sample Output](http://i.imgur.com/jWxrJ9f.png)

+### TODO
++ Use a network with a large vocabulary [like this google seq2seq network](https://arxiv.org/pdf/1506.05869v1.pdf) instead of at the character level.
++ Train on a better computer to see the effect of larger sequence length (will it learn to use contextual words)
++ Try overfitting on shorter chats.